the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/bastion/guide.md

 1. Know how aggro works in incursions.
 2. Know all the incursion sites
-3. Know how logistics work (espcially armor reps).
+3. Know how logistics work (especially armor reps).
 4. Know the different Sansha rats.
 5. Be able to communicate with the FC.